Alkaline earth metal: Isotopes

+Strontium-90 and barium-140 are common fission products of uranium in nuclear reactors, accounting for 5.73% and 6.31% of uranium-235's fission products respectively when bombarded by thermal neutrons.
+The two isotopes have half-lives each of 28.90 years and 12.7 days.
+Strontium-90 is produced in appreciable quantities in operating nuclear reactors running on uranium-235 or plutonium-239 fuel, and a minuscule secular equilibrium concentration is also present due to rare spontaneous fission decays in naturally occurring uranium.

+Beryllium-8 is notable by its absence as it splits in half virtually instantaneously into two alpha particles whenever it is formed.
+The triple alpha process in stars can only occur at energies high enough for beryllium-8 to fuse with a third alpha particle before it can decay, forming carbon-12.
+This thermonuclear rate-limiting bottleneck is the reason most main sequence stars spend billions of years fusing hydrogen within their cores, and only rarely manage to fuse carbon before collapsing into a stellar remnant, and even then merely for a timescale of ~1000 years.
+Beryllium is the only element with an even atomic number that is monoisotopic.

 Compared to their neighbors in the periodic table, alkaline earth metals tend to have a larger number of stable isotopes as they all possess an even number of protons, owing to their status as group 2 elements.
 Their isotopes are generally more stable due to nucleon pairing.
 This stability is further enhanced if the isotope also has an even number of neutrons, as both kinds of nucleons can then participate in pairing and contribute to nuclei stability.

 History

 Etymology

-The alkaline earth metals are named after their oxides, the alkaline earths, whose old-fashioned names were beryllia, magnesia, lime, strontia, and baria.
+The majority of the alkaline earth metals are named after their oxides, the alkaline earths, whose old-fashioned names were beryllia, magnesia, lime, strontia, and baria.
 These oxides are basic (alkaline) when combined with water.
 "Earth" was a term applied by early chemists to nonmetallic substances that are insoluble in water and resistant to heating—properties shared by these oxides.
 The realization that these earths were not elements but compounds is attributed to the chemist Antoine Lavoisier.
 In his Traité Élémentaire de Chimie (Elements of Chemistry) of 1789 he called them salt-forming earth elements.
 Later, he suggested that the alkaline earths might be metal oxides, but admitted that this was mere conjecture.
 In 1808, acting on Lavoisier's idea, Humphry Davy became the first to obtain samples of the metals by electrolysis of their molten earths, thus supporting Lavoisier's hypothesis and causing the group to be named the alkaline earth metals.

+Radium comes from the French word radium, originating from the Modern Latin radius, meaning ray, in recognition of radium's emission of energy in the form of rays.